-In case of a no-deal Brexit, trading venues established in the UK will, with effect from 1 November 2019, no longer be considered EU trading venues.
+Following the end of the transition period, trading venues established in the UK will, with effect from 1 January 2021, no longer be considered EU trading venues.
 Consequently, transactions concluded on UK trading venues would be considered OTC-transactions and subject to the post-trade transparency requirements pursuant to Articles 20 and 21 of MiFIR.
-Furthermore, commodity derivatives traded on UK trading venues could, subject to meeting certain conditions, be considered as EEOTC contracts for the EU27 position limit regime.
+Furthermore, commodity derivatives traded on UK trading venues could, subject to meeting certain conditions, be considered as EEOTC contracts for the EU position limit regime.